 Arrangements are made for students to stay in private homes.

 Verona is one of Italy's most beautiful provincial capitals, with a rich and varied artistic and architectural heritage.
-The Lang program consists of two courses: Romeo and Juliet: Politics, Love, and Kinship, taught by Professor Paul Kottman; and an Italian literature and language course, taught by a professor from Italy.
-Students explore sites in Verona and around the Veneto.
+The Lang program consists of two courses: Romeo and Juliet: Politics, Love and Kinship, taught by Professor Paul Kottman; and an Italian literature and language course, taught by a professor from Italy.
+Students explore sites in Verona and around Veneto.
 Optional excursions may include performances at the Verona Opera and the Shakespeare festival and a day trip to Venice.
 Prerequisite: 3.25 minimum GPA.
 Prior knowledge of Italian is preferred but not required.